There are several few ways that doing deadlifts with a fixed weight barbell differs from using an Olympic bar with plates.

-Then as you get stronger, you can then use the 35 pounders, then 45 pounders, allowing you to pull at the beginning of the move with your hips below your shoulders.
+Otherwise, as you get stronger, you can then use the conventional 35 pounders, then 45 pounders, allowing you to pull at the beginning of the move with your hips closer to the below position relative to your shoulders.

 Depending on an individual’s body proportions, using fixed weight barbells will force them to start out with their hips ABOVE their shoulders.

 This may be fine for lighter loads, but as you get stronger and pull more resistance, this increases the stress on the lumbar region of the back.

 Applications in Real Life